JohnBaek92/Traptitude/README.md

 ### Tracks

 Tracks can be added to an album by going to the album's page and clicking the add track link.
 Tracks require only a title and lyrics to be created but also has inputs for features and producers.

+### Favorites

+Users are given the ability to add a track to their favorites.
+Once logged in, an empty heart will appear next to the track's title.
+Clicking on the heart will cause it to appear full, thus adding the track to the user's favorites.
+Removing a track from the user's favorites works in a similar fashion.